-Vikings and the Norse folk were fit, strong and healthy.
-Apart from living a physical lifestyle, in a land with lots of fresh water, fresh air and powerful nature, a major reason for the good health of these people was their diet.
+The Norse people were fit, strong and healthy.
+Apart from living a physical lifestyle, in a land with lots of fresh water, fresh air and raw nature, a major reason for the good health of these people was their diet.
 Vikings knew how to hunt, trap, fish and cultivate livestock and crops.
 They had nutritious food in abundance, and had good techniques for preserving and storing food.

-Although meat and fish were often roasted and fried, most meat was boiled, together with vegetables.
+Although meat and fish were often roasted and fried, meat was also boiled together with vegetables.
 Viking Age farmers cultivated vegetables and fruit, but these also grew wild.
-A wide range of herbs and seasonings also helped flavor this diet.
+A wide range of nuts, berries, herbs and seasonings also helped flavor this diet.

 A good, healthy diet is essential for a healthy body.
 Making sure you have a good selection of fresh meat, fish, vegetables and fruit in your diet is simple and recommended.
-We also recommend a protein rich meal shortly after training, eating healthy food regularly and drinking plenty of fresh water throughout the day keeps energy up.
+Also recommended is a protein rich meal shortly after training or working hard.
+Eating healthy food regularly and drinking plenty of fresh water throughout the day keeps energy up.

-As part of our training, we try to have a well balanced diet, daily exercise, and daily contact with nature, things that are essential for healthy mind, body and spirit.
-It is simple to fry up some fish, or steak some meat on an open campfire, and eating out in nature throughout the year is a fantastic and enjoyable experience.
+Having a well balanced diet, daily exercise, and daily contact with nature, are essential for healthy mind, body and spirit.
+It is simple to fry up some fish, or steak some meat on an open campfire, and eating out in nature throughout the year is a fantastic and rewarding exerience.